plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/2nd Level/Hold Person.md

 > *A spectral hand tethers your target in place.*

-Up to `X` target humanoid creatures in range make a Wisdom Saving Throw, where `X = this spell's level - 1`.
+Up to `X` different target Humanoid creatures in range make a Wisdom Saving Throw, where `X = this spell's level - 1`.

 **Failure:** The creautre is Restrained II until this spell ends, and repeats this Saving Throw at the end of its turn.
 **Success:** This spell ends for that creature.